 The procedure and timing of the progress interviews are the same for both DAMTP and DPMMS, although the method of allocation of Departmental Contacts differs between the two departments.
 The dates and deadlines for interviews are given in the Part III Calendar (Appendix II).
-Students are sent an email by the Graduate Office to let them know when to complete the interview forms (blank forms will be available on the web) and when to arrange the interview with their Departmental Contact.
+Students are sent an email by the Postgraduate Office to let them know when and how to complete the interview forms and when to arrange the interview with their Departmental Contact.